-In the Animate sidebar, click the Add an Effect button near the top, then choose Magic Move.
+In the Animate sidebar, click Add an Effect, then choose Magic Move.

 To customize the transition, use the controls in the sidebar to do any of the following:

-Change the duration of the transition: Drag the slider near the top of the sidebar.
+Change how long the transition lasts: Drag the slider near the top of the sidebar.

 Make objects that aren’t on both slides instantly appear or disappear during the transition: Deselect Fade Unmatched Objects.